Born of Osiris: Tomorrow We Die Alive and Soul Sphere (2013–2015)

-On June 25, 2013, the Sumerian Records YouTube page uploaded a Born of Osiris song entitled "M∆chine" as well as an album titled Tomorrow We Die Alive, which was released August 20, 2013.
+On June 25, 2013, the Sumerian Records YouTube page uploaded a Born of Osiris song entitled "Machine" as well as an album titled Tomorrow We Die Alive, which was released August 20, 2013.
 They toured across North America on the 2013 Rockstar Mayhem Festival alongside groups like Five Finger Death Punch, Rob Zombie and Machine Head.
 Born of Osiris also supported Asking Alexandria on their Breakdown the Walls Tour alongside August Burns Red, Crown the Empire and We Came as Romans.
 The band also played on the Monster Energy Stage for the 2014 Vans Warped Tour and headlined in October 2014 to support Tomorrow We Die Alive.
 Within the Ruins, ERRA, Betraying the Martyrs and Thy Art Is Murder all supported the band.
 The band also opened up for The Devil Wears Prada with The Word Alive and Secrets joining as support in early 2015.
 Mid-2015 saw the band open up for Arch Enemy on the 2015 annual Summer Slaughter tour.
 In September 2015 the band went to Russia to support Emmure on a small tour.

 The new album, Soul Sphere was released on October 23, 2015.
 In February 2016, The band was the headliner for the Sumerian Records Ten Year Tour.
 Veil of Maya, After the Burial, ERRA and Bad Omens joined them on the lineup.
 A second leg of the tour started in May with Upon a Burning Body being added to the lineup, replacing Veil of Maya.
 The band played in Europe in September 2016, with Veil of Maya as a co-headliner and with Volumes and Black Crown Initiate joining as support.